• Skip to primary navigation

 What to Think When Building:

-If circuit use more power think about heat sink to cool down transistor.
+Also, if circuit uses more power think about heat sink to cool down transistor.

 Last Note: